savinovvu/Baikal-Voice/README.md

 ## Baikal Voice Tips

 ## Donate
-It's all free, but if you want to thank me, you can buy me tea, cookies or a birthday cake.
+😍It's all free, but if you want to thank me, you can buy me tea, cookies or a birthday cake.😍

 By the way, my birthday on Halloween is October 31.
 If the pumpkins light up, then I celebrate my holiday.
 to: Savinov Vasiliy

 UNIONPAY CARD NUMBER: